Eligibility for Help to Buy: Equity Loan (2021-2023)

 You must tell us if you or anyone you are buying with has a connection with a homebuilder, as this could affect your eligibility for the equity loan scheme.

-You are not allowed to sublet your home without Homes England’s consent.
+You are not allowed to sublet your home (move out and rent the whole property out to another person) without Homes England’s consent.

 We will check if you’re eligible for the scheme.

-We will use the eligibility calculator tool to check your monthly income and outgoings, including household bills and estimated mortgage repayments in the calculations.
+We will use the eligibility calculator tool to check your monthly income and outgoings, including household bills and estimated mortgage repayments.

 Applying for Help to Buy: Equity Loan (2021-2023)